aaron-lebo/aaron-lebo.github.io/_posts/2015-12-10-unprecedentedly-willing.md

 *And, uh, I don't know if you have any kind of experience with this kind of thing but it's worse than any kind of physical injury.*

 *You know maybe in the old days what was known as a spiritual crisis: feeling as though every axiom of your life turned out to be false and there was actually nothing.
 And that you were nothing.
 And it's all a delusion.
-And you're so much better than everybody because you can see that it's just a ellusion and you're so much worse because you can't fucking function.*
+And you're so much better than everybody because you can see that it's just a delusion and you're so much worse because you can't fucking function.*

 *It's really horrible.*